 In order to provide a conveyancing fees quotation, we will want to have a conversation to fully understand the scope of the transaction.
 Naturally everyone wants to limit their expenses associated with a house sale or purchase where possible.
-However, with a transaction of this importance, it is important to get the legal aspects right, skimping on the conveyancing costs may not be the best way to save money in the long run.
+However, with a transaction of this importance, it is essential to get the legal aspects right, skimping on the conveyancing costs may not be the best way to save money in the long run.

 When you contact us, we will give you the best possible estimate of the cost involved.
 However, we don’t believe in a one size fits all approach.
 Some transactions are more complicated than others, so we will need to discuss fees with you at the point when we take instructions.